 Originally from Saint John, New Brunswick, Jill joined the Meals on Wheels staff in 2008 shortly after moving to Ottawa.
 She is deeply passionate about community support services that support the independence of seniors and adults with disabilities to remain at home and so it was a perfect fit.
 Jill graduated from St Thomas University in Fredericton, New Brunswick with a Bachelor of Social Work degree.
 She is now pursuing a Volunteer Management Leadership program from Humber College.
 On the Board of Directors of the Ottawa Administrators of Volunteer Resources, Jill loves working with volunteers and networking with others to promote volunteerism in the community.
 In her spare time Jill loves all things art related and is a self-taught visual artist working is a variety of media.
 She loves to bring creativity and collaboration both in her approach to the workplace and to her own personal pursuits.

-Jessica Neil is one of our Volunteer Coordinators.
+Jessica Neil is our Volunteer Coordinators.
 She is in charge of organizing volunteers to deliver meals to clients in the east half of our catchment area.
 She is responsible for scheduling volunteers, conduction orientation sessions, doing recruitment, and helping organize the annual volunteer reception.
 She is a staff representative on the Supplier Liaison and Fundraising/Public Relations Committees.

 Jessica was born in Ottawa but grew up in Kitchener, Ontario.
 She completed her bachelor’s degree in Communications and English at the University of Ottawa, and has spent her adult life back in Ottawa.
 She loves how much natural beauty surrounds and winds through the city, and can often be seen run-commuting through the city core, all year long.
 She enjoys travelling both near and afar, reading a good book, and exploring world cuisines.